brooklynminor/Project-3/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg "License Badge")

-Pet Hotel! is a booking app that lets users book their pets time at the pet hotel! ** ADD MORE INFO
+Pet Hotel! is a booking app that lets users book their pets time at the pet hotel!

 ## 🍔 Getting started